A Walk Along The Limehouse Cut Canal

 Continue along Albert Mews and cross Northey Street.
 A few metres further on is Limehouse Basin.
 Turn right and walk a few metres parallel to the basin's edge until you come to a canal entering the basin from the right which has a footbridge over it.
 This is the new part of the Limehouse Cut built in 1968 to connect the canal to the basin.

 Walk along the Limehouse Cut.
 After a little more than 50 metres the canal turns sharply to the left.
-After the turn you are on the old canal which originally carried straight on to the Thames Lock through the area where the new flats have been built behind you.
+After the turn you are on the old canal which originally carried straight on to the Limehouse Lock through the area where the new flats have been built behind you.

 Continue along the towpath and under the railway line.